olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 <img src="images/ELRS_fc_wiring.png" width="600px">

+> [!TIP]
-***Note***: In order to send RC channels over the serial connection, change the Rx Snd RcChannel parameter to 'rc override'.
+> In order to send RC channels over the serial connection, change the "Rx Snd RcChannel" parameter to 'rc override', or preferably 'rc channels' if possible.

 ## Flashing ##

-Flashing receivers is done using the mLRS Flasher Desktop App - this is found [here](https://github.com/olliw42/mLRS-Flasher).
+Flashing receivers is done using the [mLRS Web Flasher](https://www.olliw.eu/mlrsflasher) app.

 Two methods are supported:
 1. ESPTool with UART
 2. ArduPilot Passthrough

+Follow the instructions provided by the Web Flasher app.
+The steps in detail are these:

 ### Steps to flash using ESPTool with UART ###

-1. Launch the mLRS Flasher Desktop App
+1. Launch the mLRS Web Flasher app
 2. Connect the receiver to a USB<>UART
 3. Power up the receiver while holding down the button
 4. Select the correct serial port